-Some of Vermont's museums are open seasonally -- and in the case of Vermont -- that means spring, summer and fall.
-Be sure to check websites before visiting to be sure that your destination is indeed open for the season and welcoming visitors.
+Some of Vermont's museums are open seasonally, so check websites before visiting to be sure that your destination is welcoming visitors.

 SCIENCE AND NATURAL HISTORY MUSEUMS